• Accessibility

 Kid in Yankees hat looking at display at National Baseball Hall of Fame

-Let the whimsical folk art at the Fenimore Museum and living history exhibits at the Farmers' Museum next door take you back to simpler times.
+Let the whimsical folk art at the Fenimore Museum and living history exhibits at Fenimore Farm and Country Village next door take you back to simpler times.
 Even a trolley ride down Main Street is a magical trip in this vintage American town.

-Have lunch at the Doubleday Café and explore Main Street, lined with historic landmarks and colorful shops selling sports memorabilia, gifts, crafts, and souvenirs.
+Have lunch at the Doubleday Café and shop Main Street, lined with historic landmarks and colorful storefronts selling sports memorabilia, clothing, handmade and edible goods, and souvenirs.

 Explore the world-famous National Baseball Hall of Fame & Museum (pictured).
 Interactive exhibits, films, and thousands of artifacts celebrate the game, honor its greatest players, and reflect American culture.